 The Computer Science Colloquium Series became a course in January 2019, offering students an hour credit to learn more about research topics in the Computer and Cyber Sciences from leading researchers in these fields.
-In light of the COVID-19 pandemic, all presentations will be held online for the Fall 2020 semester.
+All presentations will be held online during the Spring 2021 semester.
 For more information about this course or if you are a guest outside of Augusta University wishing to tune in to a presentation, please contact Dr. Harley Eades.

-In case you missed a previous colloquium speaker presentation, or want to watch a presentation again from the Fall 2020 Colloquium series, you can view previous presentations here.
+In case you missed a presentation from the Fall 2020 colloquium series, you can view previous presentations here.

 February 12, 2021: View "Relational Programming in miniKanren: Program Synthesis, Treating Rare Diseases and more!" from Dr. William Byrd

 February 26, 2021: View "Skew X categories and structural proof theory" from Dr. Tarmo Uustalu